Phaedra Parks’ ‘Chocolate’ Girl Friend Revealed

 Did Phaedra Parks really mess around behind Apollo Nida’s back with a man from Africa with the nickname of “Mr. Chocolate?”
-A sneak peek of the final part of The Real Housewives of Atlanta season 9 reunion show to air on Sunday night shows that viewers will see Phaedra, much to Kandi Burruss’ skepticism, deny that there was ever a “Mr. Chocolate.”
+A sneak peek of the final part of The Real Housewives of Atlanta Season 9 reunion show to air on Sunday night shows that viewers will see Phaedra, much to Kandi Burruss’ skepticism, deny that there was ever a “Mr. Chocolate.”
 According to Phaedra, the only “Chocolate” in her life is a girl friend who goes by the nickname “Whyte Chocolate.”
 Who is this girl friend?

 She is Monique Williams, who on her Instagram page describes herself as a “retired video vixen” who is now a NFL wife and the CEO of GlitterTees.
-She also describes herself as “”Whyte Chocolate.”
+She also describes herself as “Whyte Chocolate.”

 Last fall, Monique posted a tribute to Phaedra in honor of her birthday.
 Monique called Phaedra her “ride or die,” her “day one,” and her “always and forever bff.”
 Monique’s tribute consisted of a collage of them through the years.

 Some of the photos included in Monique’s tribute to Phaedra were taken during Monique’s baby shower thrown in celebration of the impending birth of her daughter.
-In February, 2015, right after viewers watched Apollo, on season 7, accuse Phaedra of cheating on him with a “Mr. Chocolate,” Phaedra introduced her followers to her girl friend “Whyte Chocolate” by posting a photo of herself with Monique during her baby shower.
+In February, 2015, right after viewers watched Apollo, on Season 7, accuse Phaedra of cheating on him with a “Mr. Chocolate,” Phaedra introduced her followers to her girl friend “Whyte Chocolate” by posting a photo of herself with Monique during her baby shower.

-As previously reported by the Inquisitr, both NeNe Leakes and Kandi, who were Phaedra’s friends during the filming and airing of season 7, actually defended Phaedra from Apollo’s cheating accusation at that time.
+As previously reported by the Inquisitr, both NeNe Leakes and Kandi, who were Phaedra’s friends during the filming and airing of Season 7, actually defended Phaedra from Apollo’s cheating accusation at that time.
 Co-star Kenya Moore, however, accused Phaedra of running a smear campaign against Apollo simply to deflect attention from the cheating accusation made against her.
 Kenya maintained that Phaedra was really cheating with a “Mr. Chocolate.”

 Phaedra and Monique seem to be still be good friends.
 About eight weeks ago, in response to an Instagram post that Monique posted warning others to not go after her, Phaedra left an encouraging comment.